 How Much Does Underfloor Heating Cost?

 Underfloor heating costs can start as low as £30 for small projects, and go upwards of £10,000 for bigger projects.
-The cost factors will depend on a variety of factors, such as:
+The cost will depend on a variety of factors, such as:

 - The underfloor heating system you choose.

 With good consideration and decision-making, underfloor heating systems are a great choice for homeowners because they provide evenly distributed warmth and comfort.

 Underfloor heating falls into two categories: electric and water systems.
 In an electric underfloor heating system, commonly known as a dry system, a set of wires are installed beneath or within the flooring, where the heat output is controlled by a thermostat.

 Water underfloor heating, also known as a wet system, circulates hot water to the pipework throughout the floor, connected to a boiler or a heat pump.
 A price breakdown can be found in the table below:

 |Type of Underfloor Heating||New or Renovated||Material Cost||Labour Cost||Completion Time||Total Underfloor Heating Cost|

 |Electric||New Build||£2,100+||£240-£480||1-2 days||£2,300-£2,600|